 Sizes and Characteristics of Celluloid Dolls

-Celluloid dolls can vary in size from only an inch or two tall to as large as 30" for large Japanese celluloid baby or toddler dolls.
-However, most celluloid dolls tend to be smaller dolls due to the lightweight nature of the plastic and also due to its fragility.
+Celluloid dolls can vary in size from only an inch or two tall to as large as 30 inches for large Japanese celluloid baby or toddler dolls.
+However, most celluloid dolls tend to be smaller dolls due to the lightweight nature and fragility of the plastic.

 Companies That Produced Celluloid Dolls

-Companies in Germany, France, Italy, Japan and the United States are among the hundreds that have produced celluloid dolls.
+Companies in Germany, France, Italy, Japan, and the United States are among the hundreds that have produced celluloid dolls.
 Germany had most of the earliest production, followed by the United States and Japan.
-Well-known celluloid doll companies include Rheinische Gummi und Celluloid Fabrik Co. (turtle mark, Germany), Petitcolin (France) and Irwin (United States).
+Well-known celluloid doll companies include Rheinische Gummi und Celluloid Fabrik Co. and Turtle Mark (Germany), Petitcolin (France), and Irwin (United States).

 Types of Celluloid Dolls